gpageot/JenkinsUE4/Documentation/SETUP.md

 ## Preparation

-You will need a lot of disk space during that setup, at least 10GB.
-(Without taking into account space on the perforce server)
+You will need a lot of disk space during that setup, at least 40GB for the engine files.
+(Without taking into account space on the perforce server, and your project(s) files)
-// TODO : update disk space taken by jenkins setup

 Setup a github account in order to be able to download a version of UE4: https://github.com/EpicGames/UnrealEngine